julien-boudry/Condorcet/README.md

 _All versions require Json and Mbstring extensions (or polyfill).
 Pdo-Sqlite is recommended for elections with hundreds of thousands of votes or more._

+_Condorcet targets 64-bit PHP builds.
+32-bit runtimes are not part of the test matrix: combinatorial code paths (permutations, combinations) throw `IntegerOverflowException` earlier on 32-bit, and large pairwise vote aggregations can overflow `PHP_INT_MAX` (≈ 2.1×10⁹)._

 ## Supported Voting Methods
 Condorcet supports both "single-winner" methods _(with full ranking extrapolation)_ and proportional representation systems.